-Aisling works nationally and internationally as a teacher, therapist, and transformative guide.
+Aisling works nationally and internationally as a teacher, therapist, and transformative group facilitator.

-She holds a private practice in the Granary therapy centre, in a beautiful and peaceful space beside the river Corrib.
+Her private therapy practice is in the Granary therapy centre, in a beautiful space beside the river Corrib.

 Aisling has been exploring the nature of healing and personal growth for the past 15 years.
 She is especially interested in trauma recovery and life transformation through an holistic approach which centres on the body.